-- Interventional Techniques in the Management of Chronic Spinal Pain: Evidence Based Practice Guidelines.
-Authored by multiple experts in the field, this large journal article provides invaluable information for practioners and their staffs.
+- Interventional Techniques in the Management of Chronic Spinal Pain: Evidence-Based Practice Guidelines.
+Authored by multiple experts in the field, this large journal article provides invaluable information for practitioners and their staff.

 - Low Back Pain: Diagnosis and Treatment, a well-illustrated, detailed reference for use by interventional pain management physicians.
 Published by ASIPP Publishing, this book contains chapters by leading experts in the field and contains information of value to beginner and advanced practitioners.

 - ASIPP website provides resources and links to information critical to those providing services in the interventional pain management specialty.